oreleraki/GameEventsPublisher/ReadME.md

 | WaitingPlayers        | When map is loaded and every `WaitingPlayersIntervalInSecs` Interval.
 | WaitingPlayersEnd     | After configuration(`WaitingPlayersIntervalInSecsExpired`) has reached.
 | MatchStarted          | Players started playing.
 | FlagCapture          	| Flag has been captured.
+When occur `InstigatorId` will be populated with PlayerId.
 | MatchEnded            | Match ended.

 Note: All events are sent in capital letters.